Bar chord: CAGED System

 The same cycle can be applied to all other chord types.
 Learning the five movable C-, A-, G-, E-, and D-shapes of, say, a dominant 7th chord in effect allows the player to learn 60 chords, since each of the five shapes can be positioned so that any of the 12 chromatic notes is the root note.

 This system also provides a way to remember scale shapes, though some debate the usefulness of this teaching method due to potential technical problems.

 Use in popular music

-The use of the leading-tone imperfect authentic cadence (VII-I) in popular music is often attributed to the ease of sliding a barre chord up two frets.
-In the context of classical music, Fernando Sor recommends using barring and shifting sparingly.
-His principal reason for avoiding barre chords is that they require more effort—but he acknowledges that they are frequently the best or only solution for playing some passages.
+The use of the leading-tone imperfect authentic cadence (VII-I) in popular music is often attributed to the ease of sliding a bar chord up two frets.
+In the context of classical music, Fernando Sor recommended using barring and shifting sparingly.
+His principal reason for avoiding bar chords is that they require more effort—but he acknowledges that they are frequently the best or only solution for playing some passages.